This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 - The dump station has all components within reach.
 Fresh water is provided.

-Two handicap parking spaces are offered and have a cross-slope of 3.2 percent.
-The paved path to the barn entrance crosses the road with a 5.9 percent slope and the path continues with a 6.6 percent slope.
+Two handicap parking spaces are offered and have a cross-slope of 3.2%.
+The paved path to the barn entrance crosses the road with a 5.9% slope and the path continues with a 6.6% slope.
 An information kiosk has a dirt approach and is accessible in fair weather.

 The open shelter has two handicap spaces in a level, paved parking lot.
 An adjacent pathway leads to the entrance where you’ll find an extended-end table, two group grills and electric outlets.
 Across the parking lot from the shelter is an accessible restroom, which is available during the on-season.
-A handicap parking space is located next to the path, which has an 11-foot long slope of 5.9 percent.
+A handicap parking space is located next to the path, which has an 11-foot-long slope of 5.9%.
 There is another handicap parking space next to the path to the restroom.
 A water fountain is available.

 Picnic sites have not been modified at this time, and are accessed over natural grass turf.

 The overlook area can be reached from the day-use area by going straight at the stop sign intersection.
-Here, paved parking with an average 2.9 percent slope is available.
-A paved pathway leads to the overlook, going from a 7.5 percent slope to a 5.5 percent slope before leveling out.
-A 1 to 2 inch height difference occurs at the asphalt/wood junction.
+Here, paved parking with an average 2.9% slope is available.
+A paved pathway leads to the overlook, going from a 7.5% slope to a 5.5% slope before leveling out.
+A 1-to-2-inch height difference occurs at the asphalt/wood junction.